 Symptoms of Cubital tunnel syndrome come and initially, becoming more persistent over time.
 They include:

-- Tingling or numbness on the outer border of the hand, into the little finger and that side of the ring finger is felt.
+- Tingling or numbness on the outer border of the hand, the little finger and outside of the ring finger.

 - It may be associated with medial epicondylitis (golfer’s elbow).

-- Tight bands of fascia over the tunnel.
+- Tight bands of fascia over the tunnel

-- Leaning on the elbows repeatedly.
+- Leaning on your elbows repeatedly

-- Repetitive elbow bending/straightening.
+- Repetitive elbow bending/straightening

 - Playing the guitar

 - Subluxation (partial dislocation) of the nerve over the medial epicondyle

 Cubital tunnel syndrome also occurs following a fracture of the humerus or ulna.
 This is due to either displaced bone, or swelling causing compression of the nerve.